rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 With Rackspace Email, you can check and manage your email online through a webmail interface.
 Webmail provides direct access to your email without the need for additional software.
 Messages that are sent and received using webmail wait on the portal until the next time you log in.
 The webmail portal provides most of the same functionality that a mail client offers, including sending and receiving email, signatures, and email forwarding.

-This article provides and overview of the available features in the Rackspace Email webmail interface.
+This article provides an overview of the available features in the Rackspace Email webmail interface.

 ### Log in to webmail